geniou/cleanup_code_presentaion/unused_code.md

 * No configuration needed
 * Good results
 * Also a lot of "noise"
-* Same problems like the other tools
+* Same problems as for unused

 ^ not only doing unused methods